chipperdrew/talkEdu/README.rst

 #) IN PRODUCTION - Make sure Django-axes is IP specific
 #) IN PRODUCTION - If reset db -- Change "Sites" in django admin
 #) IN PRODUCTION - Add https protection
-#) IN PRODUCTION - Set up search updates
+#) IN PRODUCTION - Set up search updates - Celery/Cron job?
 #) IN PRODUCTION - Change ALL of my current passwords
 #) IF COMPLAINTS - Save Akismet posts/comments that are being deemed spam
 #) IF COMPLAINTS - Don't auto-delete "mark-as-spam" comments